THOMASELOVE/theater/README.md

 ## Last Few Productions

+- I sang "I am the very model of a modern Major General" from The Pirates of Penzance, among other things, as part of the 50th Anniversary (and final) concert of the Happy Ending Lyric Players in May 2026.
+- I have been fortunate enough to sing several concerts with the [Chagrin Falls Studio Orchestra](https://thecfso.com/) under the direction of Stephen Eva over the years: most recently in December 2025.
+- I played Justice Wargrave in **And Then There Were None** at Aurora Community Theatre, in November 2024.
+A "fun" fact: I literally broke my leg three days after this production closed.
 - I played Christopher Belling in **Curtains** at Hudson Players, directed by Claudia Lillibridge, with musical direction by Bridget Jankowski, and choreography by Conni Caldren Fleming, and produced by Gary Maher in February 2024.
 An excerpt from this production won a regional [Ohio Community Theatre Association](https://www.octa1953.org/) award, as did I for my performance.
 - I played Chris in **The Play That Goes Wrong** at Aurora Community Theatre, directed by Mark Cipra, produced by Amanda Ruby and stage managed and technical directed by Ann Nyenhuis, in January/February 2023.
 - I played Brother Jeremiah in **Something Rotten** at Hudson Players, directed by Claudia Lillibridge, with musical direction by Ron Jones, and choreography by Conni Caldren Fleming, and produced by Gary Maher in October/November 2022.